timbslr/timbslr/README.md

 <img src="CodingFactoryT_Logo_New.png" align ="right">

-I'm a young React Native, Java and Arduino developer from Germany. <br>
+I'm a young software and hardware developer from Germany. <br>
-I'm interested in Arduino hardware programming, developing small or medium applications (e.g. the "SP Vertretungsplan" app, the geoimageviewer or my Visual Algorithm Sorter) as well as writing algorithms to solve problems, like the ones of [Advent of Code](https://adventofcode.com) or [LeetCode](https://leetcode.com).
+I'm interested in Arduino hardware programming, developing useful and fun applications (e.g. the "SP Vertretungsplan" app, the geoimageviewer or my Visual Algorithm Sorter) as well as writing algorithms to solve problems, like the ones of [Advent of Code](https://adventofcode.com) or [LeetCode](https://leetcode.com).
 <br>
-I am currently developing my problem-solving and competitive programming skills.

 ### Contact
 <ul>
-  <li> Discord Profile: CodingFactoryT / tag: codingfactoryt </li>
+  <li> Discord Profile: <a href="https://www.discordapp.com/users/624647993353568309">CodingFactoryT</a> </li>
   <li> Dicord Server: https://discord.gg/deftTGQzb2 </li>
-  <li> Email: codingfactoryt@gmail.com</li>
+  <li> Email: <a href="mailto:codingfactoryt@gmail.com">codingfactoryt@gmail.com</a> </li>
 </ul>
   <br>